Best Ways to Maintain School and Work-Life Balance as An International Student

 No matter how hard you try, you simply cannot do everything.
 Avoid taking on new responsibilities by politely saying no. While you may miss out on some opportunities by doing this, remaining focused on your top priorities will allow you to accomplish what you set out to do more quickly.

-Conclusion: Best Ways to Maintain School and Work-Life Balance as An International Student
+Conclusion: Best Ways To Maintain School and Work-Life Balance As An International Student

 Balancing the demands of work, school, and life is difficult, but it is critical for your overall success and mental health.
 This guide has explained the best ways to maintain school and work-life balance as an international student, details the common challenges working students face, and also provides tips on how to manage your time and responsibilities.